 Comparison of capabilities

 The summary below shows the different capabilities of each tool, tested on one domain.
 We used the cheapest available paid version.

 The information regarding the number and sources of links is not enough.
 You should collect and evaluate the links when you wish to delete some of them if they have a negative impact on your domain.
 Thus, you should gather as much data as possible to check the negative effects of some links.
 Here are some tools that will help you see the quality of links.

-An desktop tool that allows you to analyze the quality of links.
+Desktop software that allows you to analyze the quality of links.
 When you upload the list you have to wait for a couple of minutes to get the full evaluation.
-The analysis should give you the information such as:
+The analysis should give you information such as:

 - evaluated quality of the link

 - type of script used on the page linking to you

 Clusteric also gives you the ability to create a file with links that should be reported in Disavow Tool.
 Just specify the parameters of such links (for example - all dofollow links from SEO scripts with a quality below 70) to generate a list.